pionwave/Pulse3D/README.md

 # Pulse3D
-Oldschool dos 3d rasterization engine.
+Oldschool DOS 3D rasterization engine, targetted for the DJGPP toolset.
 Full 6 degrees of freedom.

 Currently the engine rasters in mode 13h - 320x200 and 256 colours.
 Uses a back buffer, loading 256 colour BMP's as textures and rendering perspective correct triangles.